tstowe65/lesson-level-1-3/PROJECTGUIDE.md

   - **Student initials:**

 #### III.
 Problem solving
-  1. [ ] able to assist the instructor with finding code problems
+  1. [ ] able to independently troubleshoot code problems with instructor supervision

   ##### Rating:
   1. [ ] student has mastered this skill